-- Devils Marbles Australia is one of the most visited reserves/ places in the Northern Territory and in 2007, the Parks & Wildlife Services recorded 96,172 visitors.
+- It’s one of the most visited reserves/ places in the Northern Territory and in 2007, the Parks & Wildlife Services recorded 96,172 visitors.

 - In 1952 a boulder was removed from the site and taken to Alice Springs to form a memorial for John Flynn.
 This caused a lot of controversies and after 45 years of negotiations, a boulder swap was arranged and the original boulder was returned to its original site in September 1999.

-There is more to do at Devils Marbles Australia than you once thought.
-From walking trails to wildlife spotting, Devils Marbles really does have more than what meets the eye.
+There is more to do at this location than you once thought.
+From walking trails to wildlife spotting, this place really does have more than what meets the eye.

 You have a selection of self-guided walking trails, weaving you in and around the different rock formations, soaking up the atmosphere, and learning about this incredible site of cultural interest.

 Information signposts will guide you around the walk and teach you as you go.
 Be sure to check out the Nyanjiki Lookout for sweeping panoramic views over this unique landscape.

 Whilst on the walking trails, take up a bit of wildlife spotting.
 The rocks are a cooler, sheltered environment for plants and animals.